MateuszDabrowski/elquent/README.md

 #### Module focused on creating certificates for Eloqua campaigns

-- From template.pdf and database.csv creates personalized certificates for every user
+- From template.pdf and database.csv creates personalized certificates for every customer
+- Automatically uploads them to Eloqua and gets tracked links for .pdf files
+- Builds contact upload .csv with certificate link for field merging in communication

 ---